razoltheren/Data-Preprocessing-in-Python-/README.md

 * strips() - getting the whitespace out of the string
 * get() - take out certain string from the cell.

-### Caestudy 3 : Analysing the pricing of the cars in European market
+### Case study 3 : Pricing Analytics -  Factors affecting the pricing of the cars in European market
-### Casestudy 4 : To assess whether the commercial bank should grant the loan.
+### Case study 4 : To assess whether the commercial bank should grant the loan.

 ## Matplotlib
 * Introduction with relevance